wildfly-clustering/wildfly-clustering-tomcat/README.md

 # wildfly-clustering-tomcat

-A distributed session manager for Tomcat based on WildFly's distributed session management.
+A high-availability session manager for Tomcat based on WildFly's distributed session management and Infinispan server.

 ## Building